rynereger/rtd-tutorial/docs/source/index.rst

 to develop a tool to determine the relative suitability of utility-scale solar development on Navajo tribal lands.
 This serves as the documentation of this tool.

+Check out the :doc:`usage` section for further information, including the :ref:`installation` the project.
+Check out the :doc:`api` section to learn how to use the tool.

 Motivation
 ------------